Meet Jakarta Data: The Newest Member of the Jakarta EE 11 Ecosystem¶

-Jakarta Data is a new specification introduced in Jakarta EE 11.
-Jakarta Data provides a set of APIs to simplify data access, and it is not limited to Jakarta Persistence or relational databases.
-It is designed to be neutral regarding the underlying data storage.
-The Eclipse JNoSQL project also implements this specification, bringing the same experience to the NoSQL world.
+Jakarta Data is a new specification in Jakarta EE 11 that simplifies data access across different storage technologies.
+It is storage-agnostic — not limited to Jakarta Persistence or relational databases — and is designed so providers can adapt it to a variety of backends.
+The Eclipse JNoSQL project also implements this specification, bringing the same API surface to the NoSQL ecosystem.

 Similar to Spring Data Commons, Micronaut Data, and Quarkus Panache, Jakarta Data introduces a Repository abstraction.
 This includes a basic DataRepository interface to indicate a repository, as well as two interfaces, BasicRepository and CrudRepository, which provide common CRUD operations for underlying data storage.
 It also introduces a new annotation, @Repository, to mark an interface as a repository, whether it is derived from the common interfaces or is a pure interface that does not extend any existing interface.